-Ranking Member Krueger: The section C in this bill between the, sorry, Senator Squadron?
+Ranking Member Krueger: The section C in this bill between the, sorry, Senator section C.

+Squadron?
 In the amended version, section C is different than in the previous version.
-And, also, the fact sheet has not been updated, so that it's actually not correct, so you might just want to double check section C.
+And, also, the fact sheet has not been updated, so that it's actually not correct, so you might just want to double check seconded.
+All in favor.